georgemar/hotelManagmentSystem/README.md

 # hotelManagmentSystem
-Extract data from a .csv file and manipulate them
+Extract data from a .csv file and manipulate them.
+It uses, buble sort, interpolation sort for sorting.
+Red black trees, and Tries for serching.